How W-2 form filing is easier with good payroll software

 If you file the forms late, you might have to pay a fine.
 And the later you file, the higher that fine will be.
 You might also be hit with penalties if the information you submit turns out to be wrong.

 For these reasons, it's important to take the time to file W-2 forms properly.
 Filing your W-2 forms electronically or online with payroll software could be a wise option here.
-This means your tax information gets processed faster and you get paid sooner.
+This means your tax information gets processed faster.

-Should you get forms completed in-house or not?
+Should you complete your forms in-house or not?

 Completing and filing these forms isn't necessarily difficult, but it has to be done right.
 That means it should be handled by someone you trust, who has the necessary knowledge and experience.

-Alternatively you could do at least some of the work in-house.
+Alternatively you could do at least some of the work in-house using payroll software.
 You might not feel comfortable actually filing the W-2 forms.
 But doing some of the preparatory work will reduce your bookkeeping or accounting bill.

 Using the right tool for the job